 Students who earn college credit at Northwestern by these methods and who plan to transfer are advised to check that institution's policies concerning the transferability of experiential learning credits well in advance of making formal application for admission to that institution.
-Students interested in Experiential Learning should obtain copies of the Northwestern Manual of Procedures for Experiential Learning Credit from the Dean of Academic & Student Affairs.
+Students interested in Experiential Learning should obtain copies of the Northwestern Manual of Procedures for Experiential Learning Credit from the the office of the Dean of Academic & Student Affairs.